atharva-bhagwat/atharva-bhagwat.github.io/_posts/articles/2025-05-20-sqlnoir-case-1.md

 > "I wasn’t going to steal it, but I did." ~ Vincent Malone

 We got the guy.
-The briefcase didn’t walk out on its own.
+The briefcase didn’t grow legs—just found the wrong hands.

 ----